 The ideas behind: No more "business as usual"

-Water is a scarce resource in many places, also including countries with higher incomes.
+Water is a scarce resource in many places, also in highly developed countries.
 According to WBCSD (World Business Council for Sustainable Development), over 60% of European cities with more than 100,000 people do not have sustainable ground water management.
-This will lead to a substantial water crisis somewhere in the future.
-Cities like Jakarta and Mexico City are already sinking every year because of over-exploitation of ground water resources, and more cities will follow.
+This will lead to a substantial water crisis somewhere in the near future.
+Cities like Jakarta and Mexico City are sinking every year due to over-exploitation of ground water resources, and more cities will follow.

 Where do I sign up?

 Follow the link to the Aarhus University / WATEC page, and find application forms, requirements lists and all the practical information you'll need.
-See you in Låsby!APPLY THROUGH AU's website
+See you in Aarhus!LEARN MORE ON AU.DK